High Hopes (Frank Sinatra song): Doris Day

 Doris Day recorded a rather jazzy version of the song for her 1964 album, With a Smile and a Song.
 Her version was used in the credits to the 1998 animated film Antz.

 Bing Crosby

 Bing Crosby recorded the song for his 1968 album Thoroughly Modern Bing.

 Harry Kalas

-The song also was popularized in Philadelphia by Phillies play-by-play announcer Harry Kalas, who made the song his personal anthem.
-Kalas sang "High Hopes" after the Phillies won the 1993 National League Championship, and again after the 2008 World Series.
-Beginning after his death, after each home Phillies win, the home fans sing the song while the lyrics and a video of Kalas are played on the jumbotron above Harry the K's restaurant in left field of the Phillies' home stadium, Citizens Bank Park.
+The song also was popularized in Philadelphia by the late Phillies play-by-play announcer Harry Kalas, who made the song his personal anthem.
+Kalas sang "High Hopes" after the Phillies won the 1993 National League pennant, and again after winning the 2008 World Series.

+Beginning after his death in 2009, after each Phillies’ home win, the fans sing the song while the lyrics and a video of Kalas are played on the jumbotron above Harry the K's restaurant in left field of Citizens Bank Park.

 Rick Logan

-Rick Logan recorded a shortened version of the song without any music and with a women's chorus by Donna Davidson-Medine, Luana Jackman, Susie Stevens-Logan (his wife) and Bobbi Page for A Goofy Movie in 1995.
+Rick Logan recorded a shortened version of the song with a women's chorus by Donna Davidson-Medine, Luana Jackman, Susie Stevens-Logan (his wife) and Bobbi Page for A Goofy Movie in 1995.